 Mistake No: 2 – Waiting for the Battery to Completely Discharge before Charging

 When 100% of total battery capacity is used up, it completes one battery cycle.
-You might be surprised to know that each battery has a limited number of charge cycles (between 500 and 1,500) that denotes the lifespan of the battery.
+You might be surprised to know that each battery has a limited number of charge cycles.
 Waiting for your device’s battery to completely die before charging does no good to the lifespan of the battery.

-One of the ways to extend the longevity of the battery is to charge them whenever you feel the battery capacity is low.
+To extend the longevity of the battery is to charge them whenever the battery capacity is low.

 To explain more precisely, “You know now that one charge cycle is completed when you use total 100% of your battery’s capacity…. but not necessarily all from one charge.
 For instance, you may have used 75% of your battery’s capacity in a day.
 You recharge it fully overnight.
-In case you use 25% the next day, you will have discharged a total of 100%, and the two days will add up to one charge cycle.
+In case you use 25% the next day, you will have discharged 100%, two days will add up to one charge cycle.
 Thus, it could take several days to complete a cycle.”